Monday, December 1, 2025

 2-3 tsp salt

-2 tsp mapleine extract
+2 tsp mapleine extract for a 'maple syrup' flavor

 In a very large bowl combine the dry ingredients: oats, nuts, seeds, and coconut.
 Set aside.